 Cooling down our indoor spaces during summer causes air to dry out, which in turn can relate to a number of issues – Irritated dry eyes, a dry nose, and weakened immune systems due to the sudden changes in temperature and humidity.

-To take precaution, follow these simple steps to help reduce the risk of getting a cold this summer:
+To take precaution, follow these simple steps to help reduce the risk of getting a summer cold:

 - Keep the temperature at comfortable levels, 70 – 75 degrees